-Especially if you practice Bikram yoga daily (shout out to our Revolution Challengers!!) it's critical to replenish your electrolytes and fuel your body with all the nutrients it needs.
+Especially if you practice Bikram yoga daily (shout out to you, yoga challengers!) it's critical to replenish your electrolytes and fuel your body with all the nutrients it needs.
 One of the most delicious ways to do that is by eating plenty of hydrating fruits and veggies.
 Here's one of our favorite go-to recipes, full of leafy greens and citrus.
 "Pro" tip: double the ingredients and keep the extra salad in the fridge for lunch tomorrow!

 Ingredients for 2 servings

 4 cups kale, thinly sliced in ribbons

 1/2 avocado (use other 1/2 for garnish)

 1-1 1/2 Tbsp creamy tahini

 1-2 tbsp lemon juice

 1 tbsp maple (or agave) syrup